 As an FYI, firmness is a relative term.
 We rate Nolah at between a medium-soft and medium, but extra petite individuals will likely find it to feel firmer than that.
 The inverse is true for heavier people that weigh more than 250 lb—they’ll find that Nolah is even softer than a medium-soft.
 The point is that soft/firm should be considered on a spectrum, which is why in the graphic above we show Nolah’s firmness rating as a range.

 Keep in mind that this depends on the season and which mattress deals the brands are offering.
 For instance, Casper is known to offer discounts in the $50-$100 off range, but that doesn’t mean they won’t offer larger deals from time to time.
-Having said that, in many cases, Nolah ends up being the more affordable alternative.
+Having said that, in many cases, Nolah ends up being the more affordable option.

 Although this has nothing to do with the mattress itself, we do want to touch on Nolah’s partnership with the Defenders of Wildlife.
 For every Nolah mattress purchased, Nolah will donate some of their profits to the Defenders of Wildlife, and make you an honorary wild animal adopter.